 Martina Bilova joined IFPMA as Administrative Assistant to the Biologicals and Vaccines Committee in November 2007, and since April 2011 she has work as administrative assistant to the IFPMA.
 She provides administrative support to staff and members of IFPMA, takes care of the logistics of meetings and events, updates the website, Extranet platform and database of IFPMA.
 Martina previously worked in the administration of import-export companies in Slovakia.
 She holds the Accounting diploma and Bachelor in Business Administration at the University of Geneva.

-Manager, Innovation, Intellectual Property and Trade
+Senior Manager, Innovation, Intellectual Property and Trade

 Guilherme Cintra joined IFPMA in March 2005 and leads IFPMA’s advocacy with the WTO and the WIPO’s Development Agenda.
 He also staffs the IFPMA Socio-Economic Research Network, which conducts international research and analytical work on different subjects relating to intellectual property, pharmaceutical innovation and access to medicines.